qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/column-links.md

 ![column-links](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/column-links/column_3.gif#thumbnail)

 ## Edit Column Links
-There are several ways to a Column Link:
+There are several ways to edit a Column Link:

 1. Navigate to **Data > Datasets > Design**.
 2. Click on the three-dot menu located at the right end of the column.